Streetcar Expansion Spurred Development of This Squier Park Block

 3604 Tracy: 1920/ Daniel Work, a real estate man, rented this home with his wife, Carrie, and two daughters.
 1930/Harry E. Remington, a car salesman, owned this home with his wife, Bernice, and a daughter.

-3608 Tracy: 1920/ Ollie Merrick, who said he had no occupation, owned this home with his sons, age 11 and 15.
+3608 Tracy: 1920/ Ollie Merrick, who said he had no occupation, owned this home with his sons, ages 11 and 15.
 1930/John D. Howard, a golf course assistant, rented this home with his wife, Jennie B., two daughters, a son, and a boarder named Robert Pointer, a household goods salesman.

 3618 Tracy: 1920/All the members of this household had been born in Russia.
 They included tailor David Spellman, wife Fannie, mother-in-law Bessie Levy, and nephew Rueben Spellman.
 1930/Real estate agent Fred Stanley owned here with his wife, Cora, a daughter, a son, and his mother-in-law.

 3620 Tracy: Ditto machine salesman Joseph Roach rented here with his wife, Susie.
 Both were born in Germany.
-In 1920, their 18-year-old son lived with them, but had moved on by 1930.
+In 1920, their 18-year-old son lived with them but had moved on by 1930.

 3624 Tracy: William T. Carnes, an artificial limb manufacturer, owned this home with his wife, Iva, and a son in both 1920 and 1930.

-3626 Tracy: 1920/Mary Sparks, a widow, rented this home with her son, Byron, a car salesman and a daughter, Mary.
+3626 Tracy: 1920/Mary Sparks, a widow, rented this home with her son, Byron, a car salesman, and a daughter, Mary.
 1930/Lawyer George W. Ansen owned this home with his wife, Mabel, and a daughter and a nephew.
 The household also included four boarders: Julia Loges, a married cafeteria stenographer and her son Willie Loges; and Nettie Sawtell, a divorced steam railway stenographer and her son Blair Sawtell.

 3828 Tracy: 1920/ William Smith, not employed, owned this home with his wife, Frederica, and two daughters, both bookkeepers.
-1930/ William was retired and one daughter had moved out.
+1930/ William was retired, and one daughter had moved out.

 3632 Tracy: 1920/William O. Park, a stockyard order buyer, rented here with his wife, Ada, father-in-law James Stanford, a patent medicine salesman, and his wife Mildred.
 1930/Ten years later, William and Ada were living here alone.

-3636 Tracy: 1920/ Hay press salesman Frank Lacy rented this home with wife, Alice, and their grandson.
+3636 Tracy: 1920/ Hay press salesman Frank Lacy rented this home with his wife, Alice, and their grandson.
 1930/Henry Brunker, a roofer, rented this home with his wife, Gertrude, a daughter, and three sons.

-3640 Tracy: In 1920, this home was owned by George Gosling, his wife, Myrtle and a son.
+3640 Tracy: In 1920, George Gosling, his wife, Myrtle, and their son owned this home.

 3644 Tracy: 1920/ William Cass, postal clerk, rented here with his wife, Tressie, and a son, as well as lodgers, paper hanger Daniel Brooks and his wife, Nannie.
 1930/Charles W. Lovitt, a hotel manager, owned this home with his wife, Gertrude, four daughters, a grandson, and a boarder named Charles Bowron, a battery salesman.